 Below is an illustration of how a highly normalized relational database might look.
 Note how there are many interconnected tables.
 A lower degree of normalization would make the database consist of fewer tables and relationships, whereas further normalizing the database would make it even more granular.

 Normalization introduces new tables and makes databases more complex.
 However, it also removes redundancies, which is critical to improving transactional systems.
-Recall that transactional systems require a database that can support constant small updates.
+Recall that transactional systems require a database that can support constant minor updates.

 Let’s say we want to access a transactional database to update a customer's address.
 A database in the third normal form, which is the standard normalization degree for relational schemas a nd transactional systems, would require us to update the address at only one place: we'd look up the "Customers" table, find the row that matches the customer's unique ID, and update the value in the "Address" column.